 How our brains interpret stress is often based on our sense of control and context.
 In pregnancy, especially for labor and birth, this can come from having better information about the process, the options, and the possibilities.
 A comprehensive birth class covers these aspects, and can also help you and your partner align and become a better team for whatever may come in that labor and delivery room.

-- What makes the most sense for you is totally personal, but here is a good resource to see the breakdown of the main types of childbirth classes.
+- Choosing the right birth class for you is a personal decision, but here is a good resource to see the breakdown of the main types of childbirth classes.

 Same message as above – keep your brain at peace with the big unknowns of labor and birth by having an expert by your side.
 Research has linked continuous labor support with lower chance of Cesarean birth, shorter time in labor and more satisfaction with the birth experience.
 While the direct links between labor support and stress remains to be studied, I’m going to go ahead and assume they will make that connection someday soon.